-Documented allegations of false information and misconduct were not substantiated by the AUC in the original proceeding 22563 for H2 resulting in a letter sent to us on July 29, 2022 that told us to stop discrediting CP and their land agents because the AUC knew of the complaints and approved it anyways.
-This is just one of the negative affects of the bullying that continues to this date of which there are many that we have documented in this submission of the imperative need for honesty, transparency & enforcement/accountability to reduce the actual cost of approving projects that are based on false information and misconduct:
+Documented allegations of false information and misconduct were not substantiated by the AUC in the original proceeding 22563, 1092 and 25469 resulting in a letter sent to us on July 29, 2022 that told us to stop discrediting CP and their land agents because the AUC knew of the complaints and approved it anyways.
+The AUC also failed to investigate a complaint filed with AUC Enforcement in 2019 that resulted in unnecessary continued damage to private property and likely to a fish bearing creek that the AUC off loaded the results onto the AEPA that shared the responsibility with the AUC to protect the public and the environment.
+This is just one of the negative effects of the bullying of both developers that continues to this date of which there are many that we have documented in this submission of the imperative the need for honesty, transparency & enforcement/accountability to reduce the actual cost of approving projects that are based on false information, concealment of critical documents and misconduct:

-Recommendation: The AUC must substantiate all allegations of false information and misconduct.
-This could have a huge impact on rebuilding the public's trust and will likely result in incredible savings to the AUC processes and to the public's financial wellbeing as we will show in this submission.
+Recommendation: The AUC must substantiate all allegations of false information, concealment of documents and misconduct.
+This will have a huge impact on rebuilding the public's trust and will likely result in incredible savings to the AUC processes and to the public's financial wellbeing and genuine environmental protection as we will show in this submission.

-A brief History of the origin of Halkirk 2 Wind Project and why it is important to this review.
+A brief History of the origin of Halkirk Wind Projects and why it is important to this review.

 We were able to add as a bonus the real-life experience of living through construction of 2 industrial projects simultaneously.
-This includes the AUC approval of CETO 2021 beginning at Capital Power's Tinchebray Substation operated by ATCO, that was originally approved by the AUC in 2011 based on false information filed by ATCO consisting of ATCO falsely stating no other approvals were required.
+This includes the AUC approval of CETO 2021 beginning at Capital Power's Tinchebray Substation operated by ATCO, that was originally approved by the AUC in 2011 based on false information and concealment of critical documents filed by ATCO consisting of ATCO falsely stating no other approvals were required.
 But after construction of the substation, ATCO then filed an amendment to the AEP for a preexisting water ditch not identified by ATCO in the original application with the AUC and then ATCO filed false information on that license as well and also failed to identify ATCO's need for a second water license.
-ATCO likely determined they had to file false information to get the AUC's initial approval of the substation which would form the basis of future development.
-The AUC acknowledged the complaint that was filed by a H2 resident with AUC Enforcement in 2019 of the unlicensed water ditches that have caused an estimated \$750,000.00 damage to private property and environmental damage to the Paintearth Creek that have not been investigated since the initial complaint.
-Aware of all of this, the AUC approved the expansion of Tinchebray substation to be a hub to connect southeastern Alberta wind projects to the grid via Tinchebray to Red Deer while never being compliant with either permit with the AUC or the AEP.
-We bring this information up for two reasons; first we will show that there may be a connection as to why the AUC changed their 27691 H2 amendment approval to bifurcate the H2 project and allow construction to begin without approval of the 3 remaining turbines that resulted in commitments made in the 27691 proceeding to not be enforced by the AUC or the County of Paintearth (reference #6 of History chart on page 13) and secondly this might also be an example of those "complexities" that the AUC are concerned about, we will explore this one a little later.
-We ask that you consider the Cost Claim review be viewed in the big picture as there is a correlation of quality of expert evidence presented or lack thereof, their pay and the effects of the decisions on the interveners having to live with these life altering approvals made by the AUC.
+This became the only substation with a licensed water ditch in Alberta that was non-compliant since construction in 2012.
+ATCO likely determined they had to file false information to get the AUC's initial approval of the substation because the AUC had not approved substations with pre-existing water licenses.
+ATCO received approval for expansion from the AUC in 2021 knowing of the deceptions 25469 X0631-X0633 and X0649.

+These allegations were substantiated in 2021 and 2025 through AEPA processes but likely could have been done sooner had both the AEPA and the AUC shared the information as each became aware of the deceptions.
+It appears the developers have used this deficit within both agencies to avoid penalty and enforcement of requirements and to ensure future approvals additional development.
+The result was the unlicensed water ditches that have caused an estimated \$750,000.00 damage to private property and environmental damage to the Paintearth Creek that have not been investigated since the initial complaint in 2019.